rabbit-my/SAVLT/README.md

-# SAVLT: Structure-Aware Vision-Language Tuning for Multi-Center Cervical OCT Diagnosis
+# SAVLT:Structure-Aware Vision-Language Tuning for Multi-Center Cervical OCT Diagnosis

 ⭐ Star this repo if you find it useful!